Coupled gas and bubble dynamics at the solidification front: Materials methods

 \subsection{Materials and sample preparation}

 An aqueous fluorophore, Sulforhodamine B, was obtained from FluoTechnik, alongside a Sodastream Terra device to facilitate the injection of carbon dioxide into water.
 The solutions were prepared by dissolving Sulforhodamine B in distilled water, followed by stirring for approximately one minute, to obtain a $10^{-5}M$ solution.
-Carbon dioxide was introduced into the solution by administering three one-second pulses using the Sodastream Terra device.
+Carbon dioxide was introduced into the solution by administering three one-second pulses (controlled with a timer) using the Sodastream Terra device.
+The pH was measured using a calibrated electronic pH meter, and the carbonate hardness (KH) was determined using commercially available KH test strips.
+Both measurements were used to determined the initial $CO_2$ concentration before freezing.
+The temperature (room temperature) was kept constant for all experiments.
 Subsequently, the solution was immediately introduced into a rectangular Hele-Shaw cell via capillary action.
 This cell comprised two glass slides (Menzel, thickness $0,13-0,19mm$), held apart by two spacers composed of double-sided adhesive tape, which maintained a consistent sample thickness of approximately $100\mu m$.
 The cell was sealed on one side with a plastic support (used to pull the sample through the temperature gradient) and on the opposite side with nail polish to prevent both evaporation and leakage.
+The reproducibility of the approach was assessed by repeating the sample preparation and running the same experiment several times.

+The use of thin Hele-Shaw cell is standard in solidification studies, their benefits and relevance have been reported multiple times, for example in the context of solidification studies of transparent alloys.